-- online using the form available on the Registrar's Office website - by mail to Marymount University, Office of the Registrar, 2807 N. Glebe Road, Arlington, VA 22207 - by fax to (703) 516-4505.
+- online using the form available on the Registrar's Office website (visit www.marymount.edu, search Registrar) - · by e-mail to registrar@marymount.edu - by mail to Marymount University, Office of the Registrar, 2807 N. Glebe Road, Arlington, VA 22207 - by fax to (703) 516-4505.

-When submitting the change by mail or fax, the student should include his or her full name, student ID number, the former address; the new address for home, local residence, and billing purposes; a current e-mail address; and his or her signature.
+When submitting the change by e-mail, mail, or fax, the student should include his or her full name, student ID number, the former address; the new address for home, local residence, and billing purposes; a current e-mail address; and his or her signature.